jazzband/django-formtools/docs/wizard.rst

 :meth:`~WizardView.as_view` method.
 The key refers to the second wizard step (because of the zero based step index).

+Only steps that refer to previous steps will work: referring to a subsequent step may result in an infinite recursion error.

 How to work with ModelForm and ModelFormSet
 ===========================================